ismrmrd/ismrmrd/doc/README.rst

    :start-line: 100
    :end-line: 112

 The interpretation of some of these fields may vary from sequence to sequence, i.e. for a Cartesian sequence, ``kspace_encode_step_1`` would be the phase encoding step, for a spiral sequence where phase encoding direction does not make sense, it would be the spiral interleave number.
-The ``encoding_space_ref`` enables the user to tie an acquisition to a specific encoding space (see above) in case there are multiple, e.g. in situations where a calibration scan may be integrated in the acquition.
+The ``encoding_space_ref`` enables the user to tie an acquisition to a specific encoding space (see above) in case there are multiple, e.g. in situations where a calibration scan may be integrated in the acquisition.

-The flags field is a bitmask, which in principle can be used freely by the user, but suggested flag values are given in ``ismrmrd.h``, it is recommended not to use already designated flag bits for custom purposes.
-Ther are a set of bits reserved for prototyping (bits 57-64), please see ``ismrmrd.h`` for details.
+The flags field is a bit mask, which in principle can be used freely by the user, but suggested flag values are given in ``ismrmrd.h``, it is recommended not to use already designated flag bits for custom purposes.
+There are a set of bits reserved for prototyping (bits 57-64), please see ``ismrmrd.h`` for details.

 The header contains a ``trajectory_dimensions`` field.
-If the value of this field is larger than 0, it means that trajectories are stored with each invidual acquisition.
+If the value of this field is larger than 0, it means that trajectories are stored with each individual acquisition.
 For a 2D acquisition, the ``trajectory_dimensions`` would typically be 2 and the convention (for memory layout) is that the header is followed immediately by the trajectory before the complex data.
 There is an example of how this memory layout could be implemented with a C++ class in the ``ismrmrd.h`` file:

 ::